tjoen/skill-dutch-radio/README.md

 # Dutch Radio skill

 This skill streams radio from urls.
-It uses vlc so you have to install that with: sudo apt-get install vlc

 Change the csv to add or change channels in to your own language.

 Add or change urls with streams you like from http://www.hendrikjansen.nl/henk/streaming.html